Blog

 2. System reliability

 Your payment gateway architecture needs to deliver 99.999% uptime.
-Downtime equals lost revenue that easily scales and hits your revenue and bottom line, hard, if not managed and mitigated.
+Downtime equals lost revenue that easily scales and hits your bottom line hard if not managed and mitigated.
 You want a system that’s accurate, transparent, and incredibly reliable.
-This will not only ensure your data is accurate and consistent, but it will ensure that you have reliable data that can be used for audits, returns, disputes and more.
+This not only ensures your data is accurate and consistent, but it also guarantees reliable data for audits, returns, disputes, and more.

 3. Risk and compliance